-Niehoff demonstrated how the author of The Letter of Aristeas, Aristobulus and Demetrius (and the anonymous commentators he cites) – all active during the 2nd century BCE in Ptolemaic Alexandria – engaged with the Homeric scholarship of the time, spearheaded by Aristarchus.
+Niehoff demonstrated how the author of The Letter of Aristeas, Aristobulus, and Demetrius (and the anonymous commentators he cites) – all active during the second century BCE in Ptolemaic Alexandria – engaged with the Homeric scholarship of the day, spearheaded by Aristarchus.
 In addition, Niehoff demonstrated that Philo himself was fully aware of the Homeric scholarship of his day, and that despite his allegorical approach he made use of terms from the contemporary text-critical and non-allegorical study of the Homeric poem.
-Moreover, Niehoff convincingly argued that Philo directly polemicizes with Jewish commentators who used the same terminology and hermeneutical, literary and historical methods of their contemporary Alexandrian scholars and may have even engaged in textual criticism.
-Thus Philo, who was a Platonist, does not in fact fully represent Jewish-Hellenistic commentary, rather, he opposed the common exegetical approaches of his day which embraced an Aristotelian non-allegorical reading of the Bible.
+Moreover, Niehoff convincingly argued that Philo directly polemicizes with Jewish commentators who used the same terminology and the same hermeneutical, literary, and historical methods as their Alexandrian contemporaries, and may even have engaged in textual criticism.
+Thus Philo, who was a Platonist, does not in fact fully represent Jewish-Hellenistic commentary; indeed, he opposed the common exegetical approaches of his day which embraced an Aristotelian non-allegorical reading of the Bible.

-As we shall see throughout the present study, it is possible these Jewish Hellenistic scholars are one of the channel by which the methods of Greek scholarship reached the rabbis.
+As we shall see throughout the present study, it is possible that these Jewish Hellenistic scholars constitute one of the channels by which the methods of Greek scholarship reached the rabbis.

-Homeric Commenaries and Christian Biblical Commentaries
+Homeric Commentaries and Christian Biblical Commentaries

-Several scholars have pointed to the impact of Alexandrian Homeric scholarship on the beginnings of Christian biblical exegesis, especially on the writings of Origen (185-254CE).
-As Neuschäfer and other scholars have demonstrated, Origen, who was educated as grammarian in Alexandria in the beginning of the 3rd century, had a deep acquaintance with the Homeric hermeneutical and critical methods which he used in his biblical commentaries.
+Several scholars have pointed to the impact of Alexandrian Homeric scholarship on the beginnings of Christian biblical exegesis, and especially on the writings of Origen (185-254CE).
+As Neuschäfer and other scholars have demonstrated, Origen, who was educated as a grammarian in Alexandria in the early third century, had a deep acquaintance with the Homeric hermeneutical and critical methods, which he applied in his biblical commentaries.
 Origen even adopted the Alexandrian critical signs for his work on the Hexapla.
-However, since most of this study shall focus on the Halakhic midrashim and on rabbis who were active decades before Origen arrived in Caesarea, he cannot be regarded as an intermediary between the Hellenistic scholarship and the rabbis.
+However, since most of this study will focus on the Halakhic Midrashim and on rabbis who were active decades before Origen arrived in Caesarea, he cannot be regarded as an intermediary between the Hellenistic scholarship and the rabbis.
 Nonetheless, throughout this study I shall compare the way Origen and the rabbis implemented Alexandrian methods in their respective biblical commentaries.

 Halakhic Midrashim

-Alongside the comparative studies, it is important to note the growing scholarship which deals with the hermeneutics of the halakhic midrashim.
-Much emphasis has been put on the defining and cataloguing the various technical terminology, with an emphasis of the differences between the schools of R. Akiva and R. Yishmael (see below).
-Many of these studies focused on philological aspects but in recent years there has been an increase in the engagement with the hermeneutics assumption underlying the various terms.
+Alongside the comparative studies, it is important to note the growing scholarship exploring the hermeneutics of the Halakhic Midrashim.
+Much effort has been invested in defining and cataloguing the various technical terms, with an emphasis on the differences between the schools of R. Akiva and R. Yishmael (see below).
+Many of these studies have focused on philological aspects, though in recent years there has been an increase in the engagement with the hermeneutical assumption underlying the various terms.

-So, for example, Azzan Yadin has dedicated a monograph to each of the schools, emphasizing their various hermeneutic assumptions with a strong emphasis of the terminology typical to each of schools.
-Ishay Rosen-Zvi has demonstrated in several studies how the focus on micro-hermeneutics, that is, on a detailed and systematic study of the midrashic terminology, enables us to uncover their wider hermeneutical context.
-Assaf Rosen-Zvi has recently studied in detail the hermeneutical features of the school of R. Yishmael, focusing of the Mekhilta d’Kaspa.
-Finally, Menachem Kahana’s monumental edition on commentary of the Sifre to Numbers, which significantly advances our understanding both the textual tradition and the hermeneutical methods of this midrash.
+So, for example, Azzan Yadin has dedicated a monograph to each of the schools, emphasizing their divergent hermeneutical assumptions, with a strong emphasis on the terminology typical to each of schools.
+Ishay Rosen-Zvi has demonstrated in several studies how the focus on micro-hermeneutics – that is, on a detailed and systematic study of the Midrashic terminology – enables us to uncover their wider hermeneutical context.
+Assaf Rosen-Zvi has recently studied in detail the hermeneutical features of the school of R. Yishmael, focusing on the Mekhilta d’Kaspa.
+Finally, Menachem Kahana’s monumental edition on the Sifre commentary on Numbers significantly advances our understanding both of the textual tradition and of the hermeneutical methods of this Midrash.

 The Homeric Commentaries